 The PhD at the School of Physics and Astronomy comes with full professional skills training programme offered within the university as well as access to the South East Physics Network’s GradNet Training.

-All UKRI funded and institutional studentships come with all fees paid, and a stipend of £16,777 p.a.
-(2018/19).
+All UKRI funded and institutional studentships come with all fees paid, and a stipend of £17006p.a.
+(2019/20).

-The deadline for applications is the 31st January 2019.
+The deadline for applications is the 31st January 2020.

-Please contact your admissions tutor directly with any queries, alternatively you can contact the Postgraduate Research Officer Rob Miles.
+Please contact your admissions tutor directly with any queries, alternatively, you can contact the Postgraduate Research Officer Rob Miles.

-Time: 2.00 to 3.40pm at the Arts 2 building on the Mile End Campus
+Time: 1.00 to 2.40 pm at the Laws Building on the Mile End Campus

 Learn more about our PhD programmes and meet potential supervisors at our PhD open day.
-This event will allow you see presentations from the lead academics of the groups and meet active PhD students.
+This event will allow you to see presentations from the lead academics of the groups and meet active PhD students.